When To Harvest Your Garlic Bulbs 5 Comments

 Many new gardeners and growers will often ask the question "when is the best time to harvest my garlic?" or "how do I know my garlic is ready to harvest?".
 There is some debate among garlic growers as to the perfect time for harvesting, but there are four important guidelines to consider.

 (1) Time of Year

 Garlic maturity and harvest times can be heavily dependant on weather conditions and locations.
 Spring emergence, summer temperatures and moisture conditions all have an effect on when the garlic plants mature and when they will be ready for harvest.
-This means that garlic harvesting dates can shift from year to year in any particular growing area.
+This means that garlic harvesting dates can shift by up to one or two weeks from year to year.

 It is not a surprise that different garlic varieties are ready to harvest at different times.
 This can make things tricky if you have a number of different types of garlic in your garden or field.
 Although knowing the type of garlic you are growing will not give you a specific time when to harvest, it can help you to be prepared for when to start observing the plants.

 Generally, Asiatic and Turban garlic varieties will be harvested on the early side.
 They tend to mature very quickly and need to be harvested before they lose too many bulb rappers and split open.
-Other garlic varieties belonging to the Porcelain, Rocambole and Artichoke families take longer to mature and can be left in the ground longer.
+Artichoke (softnecks) varieties tend to be ready about 10 days earlier than the hardnecks, while most hardneck groups such as the Porcelain and Rocambole families take the longest to mature.

 In hardneck varieties, scapes are formed during the growing season and removed before they fully form (see scape removal for more information).
 The garlic bulbs are usually ready 2 to 4 weeks after the scapes have emerged.
 This is not the main signal for when to harvest the garlic, but gives you an idea of when to start paying closer attention.